Porges/ways-to-play/src/games/tic-tac-toe/tic-tac-toe.md

 To play: Write down the numbers from 1–9 on a piece of paper.
 Each turn, a player claims a number for themselves by marking it, and a number can only be claimed by one player.
 The first player to claim 3 numbers that add to 15 is the winner.

-Astonishingly, this isomorphic form was invented by Babbage in his initial analysis of the game.[@MathematicalWorkOfBabbage p.
-127]
+Astonishingly, this isomorphic form was invented by Babbage in his initial analysis of the game.[@MathematicalWorkOfBabbage 127]

 To show the equivalence, write down the numbers in the form of the (unique) 3&times;3 magic square: